 NCLifeSci Medical Device Luncheon and Forum

-Join NCLifeSci members for a networking luncheon and panel discussion on the Regulatory Landscape: Changes and Impact beyond Medical Devices.
+Join NCLifeSci members for a networking luncheon and panel discussion on the Regulatory Landscape: Changes at the FDA and Impacts on Devices and Drugs.

 - Anna Abram, senior advisor, Akin